johannschopplich/kirby-vue3-starterkit/site/plugins/kirby-helpers/docs/meta.md

 ## Configuration

-### Default tags
+### Default Tags

-The `kirby-extended.meta.defaults` option key may be populated by default metadata.
+The `kirby-helpers.meta.defaults` option key may be populated by default metadata.
 It will be used as the base.
 Available array keys are:

 - `robots` (string)
 - `description` (string)